Privacy Policy

 Right to object to data processing, Article 21 GDPR

-Direct mail:
+Direct marketing:

 Right to withdraw consent

-The revocation can be made informally.
+The cancellation can be made informally.

 Right to lodge a complaint with a supervisory authority, Article 77 GDPR